mikaelvesavuori/minibook-better-apis/workshop/weighing-approaches.md

 - As a consequence, such "pre-baked" configuration tests may start becoming large-scale blocking, manual tests
 - There may be significant cost overhead with a higher count of static environments
 - There is most likely a significant complexity overhead with a higher count of static environments

+## 🧑‍💻 The benefits of a software-defined, dynamic environment

+- TODO

 ## 🧑‍💻 The drawbacks of a software-defined, dynamic environment